Azure-Samples/azure-search-openai-demo/LoginAndAclSetup.md

 ### Automatic Setup

 1. Run `azd env set AZURE_USE_AUTHENTICATION true`.
 1. (Optional) Run `azd env set AZURE_SERVER_APP_DISPLAY_NAME <desired_display_name>`.
 This sets the desired display name for the Azure AD app used by the API server.
-If this variable is not set, a default name is automatically chosen that matches the pattern `azure-search-openai-demo-server-<number>`.
+If this variable is not set, a default name `azure-search-openai-demo-server` is automatically chosen.
 1. (Optional) Run `azd env set AZURE_CLIENT_APP_DISPLAY_NAME <desired_display_name>`.
 This sets the desired display name for the Azure AD app used by the client UI.
-If this variable is not set, a default name is automatically chosen that matches the pattern `azure-search-openai-demo-client-<number>`.
+If this variable is not set, a default name `azure-search-openai-demo-client` is automatically chosen.
 1. (Optional) Run `azd env set AZURE_ADLS_GEN2_STORAGE_ACCOUNT <existing Data Lake Storage Gen2 account name>` to add [sample access control](#azure-data-lake-storage-gen2-setup) to the data.
 Skip this if you are customizing your data and do not want to use the sample access control values.
 1. Run `azd up`.